End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Experimental Set-up

 Nested cross-validation was used to optimize the hyper parameters for the autoencoder and the SNN as speaker classifier.
 In nested cross-validation, an outer loop of 33\% of unseen data on the training stage is used to obtain the final test results; an inner loop (3 validation folds) is used to find the optimal hyper parameters via grid search.
 The test set is unseen so that structural decisions made using data from the same distribution --for which final results are computed-- do not undermine the validity of the conclusions reached.
+A block diagram of the training and testing procedures can be observed in Figure \ref{fig:proposed_archit}.

 The spectrograms are reduced in the frequency axis from $27\times 140$ to $27\times 40$.
 This low-dimensional image is flattened, obtaining a 1080 one-dimensional speaker embedding.
+The layer sizes of the architecture are shown in Table \ref{table:autoenc_layers}.

 The number of hidden units of the dense layer of the SNN was set to 1000, dropout percentage to 30\% and the L2 regularization parameter set to 0.01.
 We trained for 15 epochs with a batch size of 128 and a learning probability of 0.001.
 We also added a delay to the stop criterion, a patience of 5 iterations, after which if no improvements are observed, training is stopped.
 The model with lower validation loss during the training is selected as the optimal.
 The spectrograms were normalized with respect to the mean and standard deviation of their training set.
 Each spectrogram in the validation set was normalized in terms of the mean and standard deviation obtained from its correspondent training set in the fold.